-An outdoor writer, photographer and editor with a passion for the wild places of Britain and Europe.
-He writes for the UK outdoor press and is happiest when on a mountain as far from civilisation as possible
+Alex Roddie is an outdoor writer, photographer and editor with a passion for the wild places of Britain and Europe.
+He writes for the UK outdoor press and is happiest when on a mountain as far from civilisation as possible.

 Think of an image depicting the Swiss Alps.
 Chances are, you’re visualising a gorgeous scene of the Matterhorn, perhaps rising above a meadow of wildflowers, maybe reflected in the still waters of a pool at dawn.
 The Matterhorn is a dominant visual motif in popular Alpine imagery.
 But how accurate is that depiction of an unspoiled natural mountain environment?
 And as photographers, is it our duty to tell the full, uncensored truth?

 I first visited the Swiss Alps in 2007.
 I wasn’t a photographer then – I came to the mountains as a climber, a passion that slowly morphed into a love of landscape and mountain photography.
 But I remember feeling puzzled at the disconnect between reality and my expectations.
 Almost every image I’d seen published of the Swiss Alps portrayed pristine, beautiful desolation – or, at most, a minimal human footprint on the land.
 A quaint wooden chalet or cobbled street leading the eye over the rooftops and back into the mountains.